Skip to main content

 The Risk Changes Fast Depending on Context

-A misdirected internal email to a colleague in a controlled environment is not the same as a message sent outside the organisation.
+A misdirected internal email to a colleague in a controlled environment carries different risk from a message sent outside the organisation.

 Sending a message to the wrong department may be lower risk than sending the same message to an unknown external recipient.